hermes2507/renterialab.com/_posts/research/2024-06-13-dpp_sampling.md

 <div class="12u"><span class="image fit"><img src="{{ site.baseurl }}/images/dpp_sampling/interface_screenshot.png" alt="" /></span></div>

+The interface has a granular sustain.
+Each fragment has its own track with a send to FX.
+The balance of effects can be controlled before the master output.
+The number box next to 'T' is for transposition.
+Loop start and end are shown in samples.
+Sample # represents a draw from the archive using DPP as described .
+Since actual files from the archive are retrieved (as opposed to being synthesised), it is possible to use the retrieved fragments as entry points to previously 'unlistened' regions (ie sonic foraging).

 # Aural summaries: Unveiling diversity through stochastic sampling

 Imagine exploring a vast sound library.
 How do you quickly grasp its essence without listening to *everything*?